 Over the past few months, I’ve spent time speaking to some of our valuable OEM partners and Dealerships to discuss both the challenges and benefits of disruption, and how new technology is impacting the way they run their businesses and serve their customers.

-- The dealership of the future
+- Evolution of the dealership

 - Digitization of the customer journey

 - Connected and more complex cars